iamromeo/worldanvil-templates/README.md

 ----
 ## Getting started
 In order to start working you will need to
-- Know the unique identifier for the system you want to create templates for (for example dnd5e)
+- Know the unique identifier for the system you want to create templates for (for example dnd5e).
+If you don't know the Identifier of the system you can ask Dimitris (see Getting Help bellow)
 - Read the documentation
 - Have some knowledge of YAML (basic)
 - Have some knoeledge of HTML